 A “red” galaxy has stopped star formation because its central supermassive black hole is quiet.
 It’s “blue” stars have exploded, and all that is left are red dwarfs (which last for hundreds of billions of years).
 These galaxies do not have enough heavy elements to form much in the way of rocky planets.
 No significant planets, no significant life.

 There are a few “green” galaxies.
-These are galaxies where the supermassive black hole at the center periodically turns “on” and “off.”
+These are galaxies where the supermassive black hole at the centre periodically turns “on” and “off.”
 There are enough supernovas to “seed” heavy elements, but not so many that they sterilize all the higher life.

 The Milky Way is one of those very few “green” galaxies.